The Museum of Southwestern Biology is a research and teaching

 originated from the collecting efforts of Edward F. Castetter beginning

 in 1928.
+The Museum moved into the CERIA building in 2001.
 Formal management and maintenance of collections began

 in 1936 when William J. Koster joined the UNM faculty.
 He instituted